About Placer County Housing Authority

 Additional Notes

-The Family Unification Program waitlist is open by direct referral from Placer County Children's System of Care (CSOC).
-This program is for families whose lack of adequate housing impacts child placement, or for eligible youth (18-24) leaving foster care who are homeless or at risk of homelessness.
+Referrals are accepted from Placer County Children's System of Care (CSOC) and the waitlist remains open until sufficient pre-applications are received.
+This program serves families where a lack of housing impacts child placement/discharge from out-of-home care, or eligible youth (18-24) leaving foster care and who are homeless or at risk.

 Status